datasciblog/datasciblog.github.io/_posts/2020-02-26-tree-boosting-03.md

 and we are going to estimate this target function.

-Unfortunately, since we may never know the true risk $R(f)$, we need to rely on *empirical estimates* of risk when inferring our model.
+Unfortunately, since we may never know the true risk $R(f)$, we need to rely on the *empirical risk* when inferring our model.

 $$\hat{R} = \frac{1}{n} \sum\limits_{i=1}^n L(y_i, f(x_i))$$